Phototypesetting: Use of CRT screens for phototypesetting

 An enormous advance was made by the mid-1960s with the development of equipment that projects the characters from CRT screens.
+Early CRT phototypesetters, such as Linotype's Linotron 1010 from 1966, used the same type of film negative for the font source as traditional optical phototypesetters did, but by instead scanning the font negative via a flying spot scanner array to a video signal, which was then displayed on the CRT to be exposed to the photographic paper or film.
+Later CRT phototypesetters used high-resolution digitized font data stored in a frame buffer which was used to render the font characters directly to the CRT.

 Alphanumeric Corporation (later Autologic) produced the APS series.
 Rudolf Hell developed the Digiset machine in Germany.
 The RCA Graphic Systems Division manufactured this in the U.S. as the Videocomp, later marketed by Information International Inc. Software for operator-controlled hyphenation was a major component of digital typesetting.
 Early work on this topic produced paper tape to control hot-metal machines.
 C. J. Duncan, at the University of Durham in England, was a pioneer.
 The earliest applications of computer-controlled phototypesetting machines produced the output of the Russian translation programs of Gilbert King at the IBM Research Laboratories, and built-up mathematical formulas and other material in the Cooperative Computing Laboratory of Michael Barnett at MIT.